zolderio/misp-to-sentinel/doc/SetupMicrosoftSentinel.md

 5. After creation, select the new Workspace and click Add to create the Sentinel instance and open it

 ## Free Log Sources
-Attention: only the below mentioned Data Types within said Data Connectors can be onboarded into Sentinel free of charge.
+Attention: only the below mentioned Data Types within said Data Connectors can be onboarded into Sentinel free of charge ([Source](https://docs.microsoft.com/en-us/azure/sentinel/billing?tabs=commitment-tier#free-data-sources)).
 This does not apply to any other Data Types.

 | Data Connector | "Free" Data Type |
 |:---------------|:-----------------|